Kottappadi Part, Meppadi

 Kottappadi-Part is a village near guruvayoor in Thrissur district in the state of Kerala, India.

 Demographics

-As of 2001 India census, Kottappadi (Village) had a population of 21833 with 10839 males and 10994 females.
+As of 2011 India census, Kottappadi had a population of 23384 with 11228 males and 12156 females.

 Transportation

 Kottappadi Part is 85 km by road from Kozhikode railway station and this road includes nine hairpin bends.
 The nearest major airport is at Calicut.
 The road to the east connects to Mysore and Bangalore.
 Night journey is allowed on this sector as it goes through Bandipur national forest.
 The nearest railway station is Mysore.
 There are airports at Bangalore and Calicut.